Arnold van Westerhout: Life

 Arnold van Westerhout was born in Antwerp.
 As he showed a talent for drawing at a young age, his father placed him in apprenticeship with Alexander Goetiers (1637–1686), also of Antwerp.
 Arnold's younger brother Balthasar later also apprenticed with Goetiers.
 Arnold was registered as an apprentice in the records of the Guild of Saint Luke of Antwerp in the guild year 1665–1666.
 He became a master of the Guild in the guild year 1673–1674 and was registered as a painter.
 Arnold allegedly worked from 1665 to 1673 in Prague in the studio of his older brother Alexander, which must then have been during his period of apprenticeship.

 While in Antwerp Arnold worked mainly as a draughtsman and as an engraver of portraits after his own design or those of other masters.
 In 1675 he drew the title plate of an illustrated work on mushrooms, the Theatrum fungorum oft Het toneel der campernoelien by Frans van Sterbeeck which was published in Antwerp in the same year by Jozef Jacobs.
 The title plate and 33 of the 36 other plates were engraved by Pieter van Sickeleers.
 Van Westerhout had left Antwerp and was residing in Venice in 1679.
 Here he worked on some publications of the publisher Giovanni Palazzi (1640–1703) in collaboration with his fellow Antwerp engravers Pieter van Sickeleers and Cornelis van Merlen.
 An example is the Aquilae Austriacae pars secunda published in 1679 in Venice, which contains illustrations engraved by Pieter van Sickeleers and Cornelis van Merlen after designs by Arnold van Westerhout.

 By 1681 van Westerhout had left Venice and was living in Rome.
 Here he is recorded as living in the residence of the Dutch painter and engraver Cornelis Bloemaert.
 He maintained a workshop near the Church of St. Ignatius of Loyola at Campus Martius.
 Cornelis Bloemaert named him the executor of his will.
 Cornelis Bloemaert died in 1692.
-From 1685–86 the printer Jacques Blondeau lived with van Westerhout.
+From 1685 to 1686 the printer Jacques Blondeau lived with van Westerhout.